"The sad truth is

 PP's are a minimal must to survive this class!
 And if you have

 access to Dr. H's book that's he's writing, you'll see that he has

-more CFQ's there for

-practice as well!
+more CFQ's there for you to practice as well!

 Also, does anyone

-want to form a chemistry
+want to form a chemistry study group?

-group?
 I formed one for 14C and it

 worked fairly well.
-It kinda

-apart at the end because it was
+It kinda fell apart at the end because it was

 hard to coordinate everyone's schedules, but for the time it

-interested, please private message me.
+Anyone who's interested, please private

-Thanks and good luck
+Thanks and good luck studying!"